iyedoo/Resources-Website/docs/editorials/Phlox Upgrade Tests/Summer Camp 2024 Test/index.md

-# Incarnadine Training September 2025
+# Summer Camp 2024 Test

 This directory contains editorials for the problems from AOI Summer Camp 2024 Test.